 And of course, you are strongly advised to stay away from any border area with Syria (which is pretty far from Beirut)

-Another thing visitors keep complaining about are the roads and the driving.
+Another thing visitors keep complaining about is the roads and driving.

 The roads are crazy.